Where did AWOC come from?

 Why do you assume people’s children will look after them?

 All the evidence we have suggests that the vast majority of people with children do get a lot of support from them when they are older.
+92% of all unpaid care is provided by family members.
 Of course there are exceptions but generally children do offer support to their older parents if they are in a position to do so.
 This support can be anything from helping with small everyday tasks that enable older people able to live at home independently for longer to providing hands on personal care.
 Often one of the key things people’s children do is advocate on their behalf, arranging services, interceding with third parties, monitoring what is provided, identifying when things are not working properly and making complaints.
 AWOCs recent survey identified that the real worry for most people Ageing without Children is that lack of someone to speak on their behalf.

 Why do you think people’s children should look after them?
 Aren’t they allowed to have their own lives?